isabella232/experience-manager-headless-adaptive-forms.en/help/use-google-material-ui-react-components-to-render-a-headless-form.md

 ## Next step

-You have sucessfully rendered the Headless Adaptive Form with custom components that use Google Material UI.
-Try clicking on the Submit Button (Mapped with corresponding Google Material UI component) of the form.
-Does it submit the data to any data source?
-No, it does not.
-Why?
-Your form is not communicating with it's data model.
+You have managed to incorporate Google Material UI components into your Headless Adaptive Form.
+Have you tried submitting the form by clicking on the corresponding Google Material UI Submit Button?
+If not, go ahead and give it a try.

-Now, What is data model?
-How to configure your form to communicate with Data Model?
-The use use events to handle and submit form data explains it all (The article would be available soon).
+If the form isn't submitting the data to any data source, don't worry.
+This is most likely because your form isn't communicating with its data model.
+But what exactly is a data model, you may wonder?
+And how can you configure your form to communicate with it?
+We've got an article coming soon that will explain everything in detail on how to use events to handle and submit form data.